Skip to Main Content

 Blanket presented to Lewis & Clark College by the Affiliated Tribes of Northwest Indians at their annual meeting in September, 2006, in appreciation for the college's ongoing efforts to build relationships with member tribes.
 Dedicated at Watzek Library on November 2, 2007.

-Information Technology is on the lower level of Watzek Library.
+Also on the lower level of the building is Information Technology.
 The college community can find immediate support at the IT service desk, where a wide variety of equipment may also be borrowed.
 To find the service desk, follow the stickers on the floor.

-After you exit the building and have gone through the pair of lampposts, look back at the concrete cast of an owl.
+Once outside and past the pair of lampposts, look back at the cement cast of an owl.

 Lelooska (Don Smith), Owl, northern entrance of Watzek Library

-The owl has become an unofficial mascot for Watzek Library, appearing in a stylized form on the website, signage, and social media.
-While the concrete owl has moved from its original location, as historic photos show, it upholds a decades-long tradition of welcoming all who come to the library.
+Lelooska's owl has become an unofficial mascot for Watzek Library, appearing in a stylized form on the website, signage, and social media.
+While the cement owl has moved from its original location, as historic photos show, it continues to greet visitors to the library as it has since the building's opening in 1967.

 Thank you for visiting Watzek Library!